|Location of Robert Hamilton 45 Foyle St merchant house in Londonderry|

 - £2000 (equivalent to £252,000 today) each to daughters Margaret Gordon and Elizabeth Donnell.

 Elizabeth Lucy Hamilton, Robert, Jr's sister, was the youngest child of Margaret Graham and Robert Hamilton.

 The first wife, named Louisa Augusta Marshall, died in 1881, leaving William with four young children, the youngest about a year old.

 William Donnell died on Dec 9, 1925.
 Elizabeth Hamilton lived until 1938, enabling her to help raise all of William Donnell's children.

 Elizabeth and William had an additional two children between them; Aileen Grahame Gwynne Donnell (1886) and Eric Douglas Donnell (1888).

 Aileen married Alfred Gardiner in Londonderry in 1910.
-They gave birth to three daughters in their first 10 years of marriage.
-The daughters' names were Oonagh (1911), Brenda (1913), and Kathleen (1919).
+They gave birth to three daughters (Oonagh, Brenda and Kathleen) in their first 10 years of marriage.
 Aileen and Alfred died in Bristol, England in 1945 and 1959, respectfully.

 Eric Douglas Donnell married Olive Margaret Ramsden-Tagore in 1918 in Cuckfield, Sussex, England.
 They had two children: Leslie Eve and Desmond.

 Margaret Graham Hamilton's other daughter was Margaret Nelson Hamilton.
 She married Robert Gordon and her story is told in the next post: Antipodes Bound.